ASMAK-Bilisim/bondi-base-buildathon/README.md

 Currently, the deployer (identified by the wallet using the private key on [minter.democratize.bond](https://minter.democratize.bond)) holds multiple roles, including `PAUSER_ROLE` and `FREEZER_ROLE` on the bond token contract.
 However, the long-term vision is to separate these functions and roles across different authorities, each governed by multi-signature (multisig) structures that serve distinct purposes.

+## CDS Decision Authority

+- **Responsibilities**:
+  - Makes the final decision on whether the bond issuer has defaulted, impacting the CDS market.
+- **Vision**: A decentralized court system, such as **Kleros**, will be integrated in the future to have the final say on whether the bond issuer has defaulted.
+This will enable the CDS market to become fully decentralized.

 ## List Authority

 - **Responsibilities**: